ZcashFoundation/zebra/book/src/user/target-tier-policies.md

   and pass tests.

-Adding a new tier 3 platform imposes minimal requirements; but we focus primarily on avoiding disruption to other ongoing Zebra development.
+Adding a new tier 3 platform imposes minimal requirements; but we focus primarily on avoiding disruption to ongoing Zebra development.

-Tier 2 and tier 1 platforms place work on Zebra project developers as a whole, to avoid breaking the platform.
+Tier 2 and tier 1 platforms place work on Zcash Foundation developers as a whole, to avoid breaking the platform.
 These tiers require commensurate and ongoing efforts from the maintainers of the platform, to demonstrate value and to minimize any disruptions to ongoing Zebra development.